Native aster species like New England and New York burst into masses of tiny blossoms from mid-summer to first frost.

 Have you had success harvesting and saving your own seeds for planting in the spring?
 Share your stories and let us know if you have any questions in the comments below – we love hearing from you!

-If you found this article useful, you might enjoy reading the following next:
+If you found this article useful, you might enjoy reading more about growing these lovely flowers including: